HicBoux/beverage_caffeine_brief_data_visualization_comparison/README.md

 The caffeine rates were found on [Caffeine Informer](caffeineinformer.com) or the official websites of the producers.
 The prices have been taken from the Walmart Grocery online store.

+The charts were built manually thanks to the Javascript library Chart.js.

 <h2>References</h2>